39ff/docker-rotating-proxy/README.md

 - socks5 with Authorization Proxy to HTTP(S) proxy convert compatible by [Gost](https://github.com/ginuerzh/gost)
 - You can use a VPN as an HTTP proxy.
 - Making it IP address based authentication makes it easier to use in your program.(selenium,puppeteer etc)
+- User management function for IDs and passwords using MySQL

 ```
                Docker Container